 2:00pm – Pull out your bag of qat, find a comfortable mufrage (sitting room designed specifically for chewing qat that can be found in every home, restaurant and hotel and may sometimes be located outside) and get into the proper qat chewing position.
 See below photos for an example…

 2:01pm – Start chewing qat by first pulling the leaves out of the plastic bag.
 Then, place a few leaves and stems into your mouth and chew on them for a minute before stuffing those leaves and stems, using your tongue, into the inner cheek on one side of your mouth.
-Continue chewing the leaves slowly, squeezing out the juice, while stuffing more and more leaves into your mouth the entire time until you have a bulge in your cheek the size of ?????.
+Continue chewing the leaves slowly, squeezing out the juice, while stuffing more and more leaves into your mouth the entire time until you have a bulge in your cheek the size of a watermelon.
 And then you repeat the process, over and over and over and over and over again, never spitting the growing mass of leaves out of your mouth.

 3:00pm – Keep on chewing qat, crunching up those leaves and growing that bulge.